VoronDesign/VoronUsers/printer_mods/roboticator24/push-fit_led_lightstrip/README.md

 If you need to remove them, follow the instructions in reverse: Remove LED strip first, slide L and R parts apart, then remove from extrusion

+## Pro-Tip

-#### Pro-Tip: If you have 12V LED strips and want to power them from 24V (or even PWM'd 24V) wire half the strip in series with the other half
+If you have 12V LED strips and want to power them from 24V (or even PWM'd 24V) wire half the strip in series with the other half

 ![Wiring](./img/wiring.jpg)